-The moored T/C recorders are Microcats (at depths greater than 20 m) and a SeaCat (at 20 m depth to incorporate the fluorometer) are manufactured by Seabird, Inc. Seabird performs preand post-calibrations upon which we determine sensor drift (typically ~ 0.01° C -yr-1 and ~0.03, or better, Practical Salinity Unit yr-1).
+The moored T/C recorders are Microcats (at depths greater than 20 m) and a SeaCat (at 20 m depth to incorporate the fluorometer) both manufactured by Seabird, Inc. Seabird performs preand post-calibrations upon which we determine sensor drift (typically ~0.01°C -yr-1 and ~0.03, or better, Practical Salinity Unit yr-1).
 The monthly CTD casts are collected from a chartered fishing vessel resident in Seward using a portable CTD (Seabird SBE-25).
-The SBE 25 has an accuracy ~0.01 or better for salinity and .
-005° C for temperature.
+The SBE 25 has an accuracy ~0.01 or better for salinity and .005°C for temperature.
 Bio-fouling will gradually degrade the signal quality of the fluorometer so we strive to deploy the mooring in March or early April (depending upon weather) in order to minimize fouling potential prior to the spring bloom in April or May.
 Temperature and salinity data are sampled at 15-minute intervals except at 20 m depth where power supply considerations for the fluorometer and ISUS dictate hourly sampling.
-Example time series of the temperature and salinity data are shown in Figure 4 and Figure 5.
+Example time series of the temperature and salinity data are shown as contour plots in Figure 7, which contrasts the seasonal changes in temperature and salinity between the 2000-01 and the cold winter of 2006-07.